cyberiums/cyberdoc/docs/_getting-started/index.md

 standalone pre-built binary; running as a docker container; or building it yourself.

 For this tutorial, we'll assume you are comfortable with downloading a pre-built binary.
-Head over to the [install and build](./signup-and-start/installing-geth) section and follow the instructions for your operating system if you wish to use a different installation method.
+Head over to the [Signup and Build](./signup-and-start/building-apps) section and follow the instructions for your operating system if you wish to use a different installation method.